pcxmac/g2deploy/README.md

   - pump
   - dhclient

+  - convert pkg/patch processor to streaming functions, no more root placements

   - build list of dependencies for this platform, add pkgcore.

   - add meta commands to f/w (ex. fw.meta + fw.sh = tables) the meta file maps out invalid packet specs, and host configs.
 That said, the current intent to recurse a form of networking through all layers of the network stack, should be attempted, and then modeled afterwards, w/ in the meta config.